What Does Bipolar Support Really Mean?

 "Trust me, yet know when to step in.
 Allow me to live my life independently and freely.
 Don't count my pills or tell me to take my medications.
 Let me make all my decisions as I would normally, yet recognize the warning signs of depression and mania and get medical help for me if I am unable to do so.
 Read up on the bipolar medications I am taking so that you know what possible side effects I may be experiencing.
 But most of all, believe in me and support me in my choices.
 Believe in me when I am going through a hard phase.
 Tell me that I will get better because you have faith in who I am and support me because you love me."

 "Do not treat me as though I no longer have a brain.
 Do not hover.
-Trust me to make my own decisions, including those that effect my treatment and the course of my illness.
+Trust me to make my own decisions, including those that affect my treatment and the course of my illness.
 Make me take responsibility for my illness and my actions, but love me regardless."

 "Bipolar support?
 Understand that you will never really understand what is going on in my mind, because I rarely understand it myself.
 Know that when I say, 'There's nothing you can do to help,' that is probably the time when I need you the most."